×

 A mobile phone from Apple is costly.

-With the use of 'a' it refers to any mobile phone from Apple.
+Using 'a' refers to any (non-specified) mobile phone from Apple.

 The Definite Article

-5 – The definite article can be used with singular, plural, or uncountable nouns.
+4 – ‘The’ can be used with singular, plural, and uncountable nouns.

 The Indefinite Article